 Capital goods concept is most commonly used in macroeconomic terms where it is used in determining the capital formation and production capacity.

 In order to produce goods, four factors are essential, which are capital goods, land, labour and entrepreneurship.
 These four factors are collectively known as the primary factors of production.

 Capital goods can be said to be any goods that can be used for increased production.
 The most common capital goods are referred to as Plant, Property and Equipment.
 For purchasing capital goods, the producer must make a considerable amount of investment.
 Therefore, the purchase of a capital good is referred to as a capital expense in accountancy.

 In accountancy, as capital goods are not consumed in a year, therefore they are depreciated to the extent of their useful lives using the methods of depreciation.

 Importance of Capital Goods in Economy

-Capital goods being high investment products play an important role in the economy, it acts as an entry barrier for new companies which lack the necessary funds for acquiring such equipment.
-If a business is unable to produce goods due to lack of equipment, it won’t be able to compete in the market.
+Capital goods being high investment products play an important role in the economy; it acts as an entry barrier for new companies which lack the necessary funds for acquiring such equipment.
+If a business is unable to produce goods due to lack of equipment, it will not be able to compete in the market.

 Frequently Asked Questions on